 Self-Guided Walking Tours

 GPSMYCITY has more than 60 self-guided tour experiences if you’d rather take things at your own pace.
-Check them out on their site.

 When you think of Paris, you think of the Eiffel Tower, baguettes… and cafés!
 Cafés have served as a cornerstone of social life in Paris since the 17th century.
 Vinnie Van GO has rounded up some of his favorites, so you can enjoy a coffee and croissant the way Parisians do.

 This café located in the 9th arrondissement in the InterContinental Paris Le Grand Hotel, is famous for its florid interior decoration.
 Opened in 1862, this is one of the most popular cafés in Paris, and has been since the Belle Époque.